dkharazi/oldnotes/full_stack_dev/13_azure_de.md

 - Azure Data Studio is a SQL editor used for connecting and querying Azure SQL Data Warehouse and Azure SQL Database
 - Azure Data Factory is a tool used for scheduling or orchestrating movement and transformation of data in an automated fashion (i.e. moving data between SQL Data Warehouse and SQL Database)
 - Polybase is a tool used for moving data to and from Hadoop, Azure Blob Storage, Azure Data Lake, and other unstructured non-relational tables
+- Azure Databricks is a tool used for processing (or transforming) data from Azure Data Warehouse using Spark functions

 ## When to Use Azure SQL DW and Azure SQL DB
 - Azure SQL Database is optimized for the following: